JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/language_and_filetype.md

 ## Run the Project

-Run your project by using the [runIde task](gradle_prerequisites.md#running-a-simple-gradle-based-intellij-platform-plugin) in Gradle-based projects or [using the Plugin Run/Debug configuration](running_and_debugging_a_plugin.md) in DevKit-based projects.
+Run the plugin by using the Gradle [runIde task](gradle_prerequisites.md#running-a-simple-gradle-based-intellij-platform-plugin).

 Create an empty file with the extension `*.simple`, and IntelliJ IDEA automatically associates it with our language.
 Note the appearance of the Simple Language file icon next to the `test.simple` file in the **Project Tool Window**, and the editor tab for the file.